lukibahr/stars/README.md

 - [buger/goreplay](https://github.com/buger/goreplay) - GoReplay is an open-source tool for capturing and replaying live HTTP traffic into a test environment in order to continuously test your system with real data.
 It can be used to increase confidence in code deployments, configuration changes and infrastructure changes.
 - [shirou/gopsutil](https://github.com/shirou/gopsutil) - psutil for golang
 - [kube-vip/kube-vip](https://github.com/kube-vip/kube-vip) - Kubernetes Control Plane Virtual IP and Load-Balancer
-- [dagger/dagger](https://github.com/dagger/dagger) - A cross-platform CI/CD engine that is programmable and container-native
+- [dagger/dagger](https://github.com/dagger/dagger) - A programmable CI/CD engine that runs your pipelines in containers
 - [bitfield/script](https://github.com/bitfield/script) - Making it easy to write shell-like scripts in Go
 - [codenotary/immudb](https://github.com/codenotary/immudb) - immudb - immutable database based on zero trust, SQL and Key-Value, tamperproof, data change history
 - [OJ/gobuster](https://github.com/OJ/gobuster) - Directory/File, DNS and VHost busting tool written in Go